obenkenobi/cypher-log/README.md

 cp sample.env .env
 cp sample.userservice.env userservice.env
 ```
-In your env files, you can see what each of the environment variables do and which ones to
+In your env files, you can see what each of the environment variables are already filled
-fill out.
+and which ones to fill out.

 Here is a table of all the environment variables: